 What to Avoid During a Home Purchase

-At Chris Caggiano - Grand Oaks Funding, LLC, we answer questions about this process every day.
-Call us at (718) 477-4405.
+Chris Caggiano - Grand Oaks Funding, LLC can answer questions about these "Don'ts" and many others.
+Call us: (718) 477-4405.